Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: Discussion and conclusion

 This work can be improved along multiple dimensions.
 The robustness of the model with respect to experimental noise can be investigated and enhanced with established robustness and regularization techniques: injecting noise to the input plasma profiles and training the convolutional layers with dropout.
 The artificial field ripples introduced by the model can be ameliorated by adding a regularization term on the second-order radial derivative (\eg, $\frac{\partial^2 R}{\partial s^2}$), or, by replacing the learned trunk network functions with an orthonormal set of basis functions (\eg, Legendre polynomials).
 In addition, the model can be trained on an extended space of stellarator equilibria, relaxing the constraint of \gls{W7X} configurations.
 Finally, equilibrium reconstructions in a stellarator geometry must be demonstrated.

-Contrary to a tokamak, the computation of \gls{MHD} equilibria limits stellarator research and design.
-Fast, differentiable and accurate three-dimensional \gls{MHD} solvers would reduce the gap between tokamaks and stellarators.
+Contrary to a tokamak, the computation of \gls{MHD} equilibria is a limiting factor in stellarator research and design.
+Fast, differentiable and accurate three-dimensional \gls{MHD} equilibrium solutions would reduce the gap between tokamaks and stellarators.
 In particular, they would enable: real-time equilibrium reconstructions~\cite{Ferron1998,Yue2013}, first-principles flight simulators~\cite{Fable2021}, data-driven plasma control~\cite{Degrave2022}, and extensive understanding and exploration of the stellarator optimization space.